WalletScrutiny/WalletScrutinyCom/_hardware/orasaifu.md

   - https://www.facebook.com/OraSaifu/
 ---

-The IndieGogo page for this product is now inaccessible, stating:
+The now unavailable IndieGogo page for this product stated:

 > "OraSaifu: First All In One Smart Wallet" is under review.
 It is not accepting contributions.